bw-math/bw-math/source/assignments/projects/02_GRAPHING_II.rst

     d.
 What is the approximate value of the interquartile range?

-5. TODO: outliers

-6. TODO: sample stats

-7. The actual value of the speed of light, according to the best estimates we have today, is :math:`299,792,458 \frac{m}{s}`.
-Use this information to answer the following questions in the body of your :ref:`python_docstring`.
+5. Using the :ref:`python_stats_package` library, calculate the following sample statistics.
+Label all of your calculations with comments.

     a.
-What is the sample mean of this dataset?
-Use the :ref:`python_sample_mean` function.
+The sample mean.

     b.
-What is the percent error of this estimate with respect to the actual value?
+The sample median.

     c.
-What is the sample standard deviation of this dataset?
-Use the :ref:`python_standard_deviation` function.
+The sample standard deviation.

     d.
+The first quartile.

+    e.
+The third quartile.

+    f.
+The interquartile range.

-Find the coefficient of variation for this dataset.
+    g.
+The coefficient of variation.

+6. Answer the following questions in your :ref:`python_docstring`.
+Label any calculations you perform to arrive at your answers with comments.

+    a.
+How many standard deviations away from the mean is the third quartile?

+    b.
+How many standard deviations away from the mean is the first quartile?

+    c.
+Explain the results of part #b and #c.
+What features of the distribution cause these quantities to be approximately equal or unequal?

+7. Answer the following question in your :ref:`python_docstring`: Based on the IQR rule, are there any possible outliers in this dataset?

+8. The actual value of the density of the Earth, according to the best estimates we have today, is :math:`5.515 \frac{g}{cm^2}`.
+Use this information to answer the following questions in the body of your :ref:`python_docstring`: What is the percent error of Cavendish's estimate with respect to the actual value?

 Comparative Analysis
 --------------------

+1. Answer the following questions in your :ref:`python_docstring`.

-1. Which experimental distribution of data has more variability?
+    a.
+Which experimental distribution of data has more variability?
 Justify your answer with sample statistics calculated in the previous two sections.

+    b.
+Which distribution is more skewed and in which direction does the skew lie?
+Justify your answer with sample statistics calculated in the previous two sections.

+    c.
+Which experiment yielded a more accurate measure with respect to modern estimates?
+Justify your answer with sample statistics calculated in the previous two sections.

+    d.
+We have encountered normal distributions in a wide array of seemingly unrelated subjects: geyser durations, wine acidity, alpha particle emissions and now: the speed of light and the density of earth.
+We have not yet explained why the phenomenon of normality occurs so often (so often, you might call it *normal*), but that will soon change.
+As a precursor of things to come, answer the following question to the best of your current ability: Based on what you have learned so far in this course, why do you think normal distributions occur so often in nature?

 .. _project_two_dataset: